-Boston College's AJ Dillon Is a Sophomore Tailback Whose Skills Demand Attention
+The NFL Can't Wait: Boston College Tailback AJ Dillon Is a Rare Talent

-Boston College's AJ Dillon Is a Sophomore Tailback Whose Skills Demand AttentionAugust 29, 2018
+The NFL Can't Wait: Boston College Tailback AJ Dillon Is a Rare TalentAugust 29, 2018

 CHESTNUT HILL, Mass. — Watch the video.
 It's 15 seconds of utterly hypnotic football.

-Note: Editor's Note: College football is BACK.
-Get to know the three SURE-FIRE superstars who are guaranteed to dominate this season.